tavildar/Polar/README.md

 **Bugs:** please report to my last name (same as github ID) at google's email service.

 **Support:** same as above but I am not sure how much support I will be able to provide.
-The code is provided as is without any warranty (implicit or explicit) and guarantee of correctness.
+The code is provided as is without any warranty (implicit or explicit) and without guarantee of correctness.

 References
 ---------